halfmvsq/histolozee/README.md

 ### Running HistoloZee

 HistoloZee project is currently building and running on macOS (clang-1100.0.33.12).
-There are known graphics problems when running on Linux that are most likely due to underlying differences between rendering implementations by QOpenGLWidget across platforms.
-We intend to address these issues.
+There are known graphics problems when running on Linux that are most likely due to underlying differences between rendering implementations by Qt and/or the windowing systems across platforms.
+In particular, different QOpenGLWidget views seem to share the same OpenGL context on macOS, but not on Linux.
+We intend to address these issues by creating separate vertex array objects for each view.

 A sample project file is shown below.
 Load the project file path as the first positional argument to HistoloZee.